fac31/john-fahan-discord-bot/README.md

 6. Inside the `.env` file, fill in the values of the _Server ID_, _Discord Bot Token_, and _OpenAI API key_ .
 7. Start the project using `npm start`

-## Meet Your Bot Sunshine Sierra ☀
+## Meet Your Bot, Sunshine Sierra ☀

 Now you're ready to meet our bot Sunshine Sierra.
 Our bot is intended to serve as a positive reinforcement friend inside your discord server.
 Perfect for using discord as part of your day to day work.